 - The student’s local health department will be in contact with them and determine the length of isolation.

-Notifications regarding isolation and quarantine may include associate academic dean, coach and academic advisor.
+Notifications regarding isolation and quarantine may include academic dean, coach and academic advisor.
 Details of the notification should be on a “need to know” basis, being careful to observe FERPA and HIPAA guidelines.

 Campus announcements of any positive tests will come through Deb Roth, VP of Student Life, as requested by local health authorities and to comply with the Clery Act.